-SXSW 2020 FILM FESTIVAL REVIEW!
+HOLLYSHORTS 2020 FILM FESTIVAL REVIEW!
 Short films yield short reviews.
-It’s a fact and clocking in at just over 3 minutes, Chelsea Devantez’s Basic review will be brief.
+It’s a fact and clocking in at just over 3 minutes, my review of Chelsea Devantez’s Basic will be brief.
 Rightfully so, because it’s funny with a punchline that can’t be spoiled.

 Does your friend’s social media timeline sometimes become the source of great annoyance?
-If yes, do you ever succumb to the temptation to mock your friend’s feed with vapid inner monologues secretly?
+If yes, do you ever succumb to the temptation to secretly mock your friend’s feed with vapid inner monologues?
 I know you have, just not out loud.
-That’s what happens to Gloria (Chelsea Devantez) as she goes through Kaylinn’s (Georgia Mischak) Instagram photos, lampooning it in the voice of a “Lil’ ho!” with a spot-on blonde accent.
-She’s “basic!”
-When she reaches the photos of the lovebirds Gloria and Nick (Nelson Franklin), it’s no-holds-barred.
+That’s what happens to Gloria (Chelsea Devantez) as she goes through Kaylinn’s (Georgia Mischak) Instagram photos, lampooning them in the voice of a “Lil’ ho!” with a spot-on blonde accent.
+“I’m basic!”
+Gloria makes her imagined enemy think.
+When she reaches the photos of the lovebirds Kaylinn and Nick (Nelson Franklin), it is no-holds-barred.

 In three minutes, Chelsea Devantez tells a hilarious story with a smart, laugh-out-loud punchline at the end.
-Wonderfully acted, shot, and produced.
-It’s lean and mean, and gets right to the point.
+It is all wonderfully acted, shot, and produced.
+It’s lean, mean, and gets right to the point.
 The visuals of Kaylinn captures Gloria’s indignant tone beautifully.
 My standards for comedy shorts are high, and Basic more than meets them.
 Basic is available to watch at https://www.basicshortfilm.com/.

 "…a hilarious story with a smart, laugh-out-loud punchline..."